 - Ratepayer in the Adelaide Hills Council area

-Owners of property who are not residents, including body corporates or groups, may also have entitlements to enroll to vote.
+Owners of property who are not residents, including body corporates or groups, may also have entitlements to enrol to vote.

 How do I get on the Council Voters Roll?